RostCS/DU-FuelScreen/README.md

  - Restart your game
  - Verify that the names of the tanks does not contain symbols, as this can conflict with the lua code
+ - Verify that you are not attempting to link more than 8 of a single tank to the programming board

 ## Use on Payed Constructs